xaitax/Chrome-App-Bound-Encryption-Decryption/README.md

 # Chrome App-Bound Encryption Decryption

-> **Purpose**
-> Decrypt the **App‑Bound Encrypted (ABE)** keys stored in the _Local State_ file of Chromium‑based browsers (**Chrome, Brave, Edge**) **without requiring administrative privileges**.
+## 🔍 Overview

+Fully decrypt **App-Bound Encrypted (ABE)** cookies, passwords & payment methods from Chromium-based browsers (Chrome, Brave, Edge) — all in user mode, no admin rights required.

-If you find this project useful and want to support my work, I’d really appreciate a coffee:
+If you find this useful, I’d appreciate a coffee:
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M61EP5XL)

-Starting with Chrome 127, Google introduced ABE: cookies (and, in future, passwords & payment data) are encrypted with a key that can only be decrypted by the browser’s own **IElevator** COM service _and_ when the calling binary is inside the browser’s installation directory.

-This project bypasses that path‑validation requirement by injecting a small DLL into the running browser process and calling IElevator from there, supporting multiple injection methods, verbose debugging, auto‑start, and optional process cleanup and cookie extraction.
+## 🛡️ Background

+Starting in **Chrome 127+**, Google added App-Bound Encryption to strengthen local data:

+1. **Key generation**: a per-profile AES-256-GCM key is created and wrapped by Windows DPAPI.
+2. **Storage**: that wrapped key (Base64-encoded, prefixed with `APPB`) lands in your **Local State** file.
+3. **Unwrapping**: Chrome calls the **IElevator** COM server, but **only** if the caller’s EXE lives in the browser’s install directory.

+These path-validation checks prevent any external tool — even with direct DPAPI access — from unwrapping the ABE key.

+## 🚀 How It Works

+**This project** injects a tiny DLL into the running browser process (via `CreateRemoteThread` or `NtCreateThreadEx`), which then:

+- **Runs from inside** the browser’s address space (satisfies IElevator’s install-folder check)
+- **Invokes** the IElevator COM interface directly to unwrap the ABE key
+- **Uses** that key to decrypt cookies, passwords and payment data — all in user land, no elevation needed

+### ⚙️ Key Features

+- 🔓 Full user-mode decryption & JSON export of cookies, passwords & payment methods
+- 🚧 Stealth DLL injection to bypass path checks & common endpoint defenses
+- 🌐 Works on **Google Chrome**, **Brave** & **Edge** (x64 & ARM64)
+- 🛠️ No admin privileges required

 ![image](https://github.com/user-attachments/assets/05cfdb2d-fe2a-4b4f-ab2b-50a46d6486ee)